-Ontario to give investment regulators more tools to collect fines
+Ontario targets unethical financial advisers with new industry measures

 “Over the coming year, the government will work with regulators to close the regulatory gap that currently allows financial planners to perform work without oversight or specified proficiency requirements,” Mr. Sousa said.

+“I have had heartbreaking conversations with members who have lost their life savings,” said CARP vice-president of advocacy Wanda Morris.
+“There is more to be done, but today’s announcement is a critical first step.”

+She said investors will be further protected if IIROC uses additional fine money it collects to increase monitoring and expand investor education.
+CARP is also calling on other provinces to give IIROC the same ability to collect fines.Report Typo/Error

-Follow @tshufelton Twitter:
+Follow us on Twitter: @tshufelt, @JMcFarlandGlobe